bleacherreport/plug_logger_json/README.md

   * The support policy is to support the last 2 major versions of Erlang and the three last minor versions of Elixir.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

   1. Add plug_logger_json to your list of dependencies in `mix.exs`:

         def deps do
           [{:plug_logger_json, "~> 0.6.0"}]
         end

-  2. Ensure plug_logger_json is started before your application:
+  2. Ensure plug_logger_json is started before your application (Skip if using Elixir 1.4 or greater):

         def application do
           [applications: [:plug_logger_json]]
         end

   3. Replace `Plug.Logger` with `Plug.LoggerJSON, log: Logger.level` in your plug pipeline (endpoint.ex for phoenix apps)

   or for extra attributes (see extra attributes section)